Skip to main content

 │ dir ./cloudflare_starter

-│ type "Hello World" Worker
+│ type Worker only

-├ Do you want to use TypeScript?
+├ Which language do you want to use?

 ├ Do you want to use git for version control?